aadarsh-ram/my-gpt-backend/README.md

 ```

 - Download the model file, convert it to GGUF format using [this script](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py).
+- The conversion is not required for the Mistral model.
 - Update .env file with the path to the model file in the `MODEL_PATH` variable.
 Make any necessary changes for the RabbitMQ server.
 - Run the backend with `python3 app.py`